 Schools Must Meet Their Criteria to Be Ranked

-In fact, there are roughly 150 colleges that are "unranked" within the four categories listed above.
+In fact, a total of 404 colleges are "unranked" within the four categories listed above.
 These schools may be unranked for a variety of reasons—these include:

 - Lack of regional accreditation

 - No six-year graduation rate of bachelor’s degree students can be found

 - Not enough responses on the US News peer assessment survey

 US News lists unranked schools, but they are put in alphabetical order at the end of each college category without any value judgment.This means that if you're interested in very small colleges or colleges that only loosely participate in the US News survey, the rankings may not help you much.